ahmdhfz14/5MG/README.md

 First Order Logic of KR:

-How KR solves the goal:
+How KR solves the goal: Hafiz